top of page

 To undertake these works safely they will need to close the A21 in both directions.
 Work will be carried out in three phases, overnight Monday to Friday between the hours of 8pm to 6am.

-They will then be carrying out works to the A21 between Johns Cross and Westfield Lane.
+They will be carrying out works to the A21 between Johns Cross and Westfield Lane.
 In addition

 to the overnight closures to the A21 in both directions work will be carried out in two sections.